compsysmed/academic-kickstart/content/authors/judith_bernett/_index.md

 weight: 1
 ---

-I've been studying Bioinformatics at the Technical University of Munich and the LMU since October 2016 and joined the Chair of Experimental Bioinformatics for my bachelor's thesis.
+I'm a bioinformatics master's student at TUM and LMU and joined the Chair of Experimental Bioinformatics for my bachelor's thesis.
 Here, I developed a risk score for mortality prediction in patients undergoing transcatheter aortic valve implantation.
-Currently, I am working as a HiWi at the chair to continue my work and deepen my knowledge on the subject of computational systems medicine.
+Currently, I am working as a HiWi at the chair.